min2ha/ukwa-site/content/target/43795/index.en.md

   "subject": "EU Referendum"
 }

-# LocalGov: What does Brexit mean for local government?

 Presents arguments for and against Britain remaining in the EU, covering trade, the economy, immigration and employment, and democracy.